michalrus/interview/README.md

     `findOnePeer :: Int → IO (Maybe NodeId)` might turn out better.
 Perhaps `findPeers` should return a Stream and not a List?

+  * `Network.Transport.InMemory` contains the `breakConnection`
+    function, which might be used in tests,

   * maybe we could be sending diffs of peer lists?
 This would complicate the algorithm, though;